Stert

 Stert is a Town in the county of Wiltshire.

-There are great places to visit near Stert including some great historic monuments, ancient sites, historic buildings, country parks, lakes and villages.
+There are great places to visit near Stert including some great historic monuments, ancient sites, historic buildings, country parks, lakes, parks and villages.

-Avebury, West Kennet Long Barrow, The Sanctuary, and Silbury Hill are some of Stert best ancient sites to visit near Stert.
+Avebury, West Kennet Long Barrow, The Sanctuary, Silbury Hill, and Barbury Castle are some of Stert best ancient sites to visit near Stert.

 Ashton Keynes is one of Stert's best, nearby villages to visit in Stert.